Breathing & Meditation

 Next Steps

-- Find your dosha — Take our dosha quiz to personalise your gratitude practice
+1. Find your dosha.
+Take our dosha quiz to personalise your gratitude practice

-- Explore meditation — Read the Ayurvedic meditation guide
+2. Explore meditation.
+Read the Ayurvedic meditation guide

-- Clear your mind — Discover Ayurveda for mental clarity
+3. Clear your mind.
+Discover Ayurveda for mental clarity

 Frequently Asked Questions

-Start with 5-10 minutes daily.
+Start with 5 to 10 minutes daily.
 Even 3 minutes of focused gratitude can shift your mental state.
-Over time, extend to 15-20 minutes.
-Consistency matters more than duration — daily short practice outperforms occasional long sessions.
+Over time, extend to 15 to 20 minutes.
+Consistency beats duration.
+A daily short practice outperforms occasional long sessions.

-Morning is ideal, as it sets a positive tone for the day.
+Morning is ideal.
+It sets a positive tone for the day.
 Evening practice before bed can also support better sleep by calming the mind.
-Before meals is another traditional time, as gratitude is said to enhance the nourishing quality of food.
+Before meals is another traditional time.
+Gratitude is said to enhance the nourishing quality of food.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.